hollyschinsky/phonegap-workshop/creating-view-classes.md

 ## Step 1: Create the Home View

-1. Create a file named HomeView.js in the js directory, and define a HomeView constructor implemented as follows:
+1. Create a file named **HomeView.js** in the js directory, and define a **HomeView** constructor implemented as follows:

-    ```
+    ```javascript
     var HomeView = function (service) {

     }
     ```

-  >The constructor function takes the employee data service as an argument
+  >The constructor function takes the conference data service as an argument

-2. HomeView uses a nested view to display the list of employees.
-Defining the list of employees as a separate view makes it reusable in other contexts.
-We will define EmployeeListView in Step 2 below.
+2. **HomeView** uses a nested view to display the list of sessions.
+Defining the list of sessions as a separate view makes it reusable in other contexts.
+We will define SessionListView in Step 2 below.
 For now, define a local variable to keep track of the nested view.

-    ```
+    ```javascript
     var HomeView = function (service) {

-        var employeeListView;
+        var sessionListView;

     }
     ```

 2. Define an initialize() function inside the HomeView constructor.
     - Define a div wrapper for the view.
 The div wrapper is used to attach the view-related events.
-    - Instantiate the nested view (you'll define EmployeeListView in step 2).
+    - Instantiate the nested view (you'll define SessionListView in step 2).
-    - Finally, invoke the initialize() function inside the HomeView constructor function.
+    - Finally, invoke the initialize() function inside the **HomeView** constructor function.

-    ```
+    ```javascript
     var HomeView = function (service) {

-        var employeeListView;
+        var sessionListView;

         this.initialize = function () {
             // Define a div wrapper for the view (used to attach events)
             this.$el = $('<div/>');
             this.$el.on('keyup', '.search-key', this.findByName);
-            employeeListView = new EmployeeListView();
+            sessionListView = new SessionListView();
             this.render();
         };